-Bulimba State School’s new Library Building accommodates 10 new GLA’s, a new Library/ Resource Centre, and a rooftop terrace, while linking into the existing spine path.
-The welcoming “L” shaped plan provides excellent north facing classrooms and library spaces with outdoor learning areas.
-Expansive views towards the Hamilton Reach of the river will expand the outlook of students within the building.
+Bulimba State School’s new Library Building accommodates 10 new General Learning Areas (GLAs), a new Library/ Resource Centre, and a rooftop terrace, and links into the existing spine path.
+The welcoming “L” shaped plan provides excellent north facing classrooms, library spaces, andoutdoor learning areas.
+Expansive views towards the Hamilton Reach of the Brisbane River will expand the outlook of students within the building.

 Similarly, the new buildings that Biscoe Wilson Architects have previously developed along the spine path (OSCH Pavilion, F Block, and the Multipurpose Hall) have enhanced the village feel of the campus and shifted the gravity of the school to a more central location.
 The new building will therefore provide an opportunity for an additional primary entry point off Oxford Street.

 Resource Centre, Rooftop Terrace, and Undercroft